mikhirurg/i2pchat/README.md

 ## Enjoy!

-... --- And Please Be Good!
-Otherwise Good Creatures Will Find You And Prosecute!
+... --- And Please Be Good!* Otherwise Good Creatures Will Find You And Prosecute!* +8*